Dr O Merlo

 The aims of the course are to:

-- Develop an understanding of fundamental marketing terms, concepts, principles, and theories.
+- Understand fundamental marketing terms, concepts, principles, and theories.

 - Develop critical thinking and communication skills relating to marketing.